 To approve the Minutes of the Meeting held on 18 August 2022 (Minute Nos.
 245 - 252) as a correct record.

-Declarations of Interest
+4. Declarations of Interest

-Councillors should not act or take decisions in order to gain financial or other material benefits for themselves or their spouse, civil partner or person with whom they are living with as a spouse or civil partner.
-They must declare and resolve any interests and relationships.
+Councillors should not act or take decisions in order to gain financial or other material benefits for themselves, their families or friends.